ekalexander/ekalexander.github.io/README.md

 2018-2022 - Co-Funded Monash Graduate Scholarship.
 By Monash University, Australia.\
 2018-2022 - Faculty of IT International Postgraduate Research Scholarship.
 By Monash University, Australia.\
 2019 once - Doctoral Program Financial Support.
 By The Association for Constraint Programming, France.\
-2014, 2015, 2016 - Johan and Hjalmar Kallenbergs Scholarship (20,000 SEK x3).
+2014, 2015, 2016 - Johan and Hjalmar Kallenbergs Scholarship.
 By Johan and Hjalmar Kallenbergs Foundation, Sweden.

 ## Publications